 Working With Industry

-WATR doesn't just train potential employees - Washington manufacturing companies seek out its help for creating customized training programs for their own employees and expanding upon their existing skillsets.
+The WATR Center doesn't just train potential employees -- Washington manufacturing companies seek its guidance to create customized training programs for their own employees, which in turn expands their existing skillsets.